uhiltner/universal-literature-screening-toolkit/paper.md

 # Acknowledgements

-We acknowledge the developers of the PyMuPDF and pdfplumber libraries, whose work provides the foundation for the robust PDF processing capabilities of this toolkit.
+I acknowledge the developers of the PyMuPDF and pdfplumber libraries, whose work provides the foundation for the robust PDF processing capabilities of this toolkit.

 # References